01Yash01/01Yash01/README.md

 - Strong foundation in modern JavaScript frameworks.
 - Proven track record in e-commerce development
 - Eye for detail and commitment to code quality
-- Collaborative mindset and excellent problem-solving skills
+- Collaborative mindset and excellent problem-solving skills.

 <br>